izzhamburhan/AgentAI-MY/README.md

 # AgentAI - MY

 AgentAI is a conversational agent built using the ReAct framework and OpenAI's GPT-3.5 model.
-It assists users by providing information about world population statistics and details about Malaysia.
+It assists users by providing information about world population statistics and details about anything (regarding file that we input).
 This is also to train RAG for my practises.

 - Receive PDF file
 - User can ask anything (knowledge system based on the files given)